-The Permanent Collection has developed in support of the Museum’s mission to create visual arts experiences that engage people and inspire learning through exceptional exhibitions, collections and educational opportunities.
+The Permanent Collection has been developed in support of the Museum’s mission to create visual arts experiences that engage people and inspire learning through exceptional exhibitions, collections and educational opportunities.
 The collection consists of approximately 4,000 works of art and includes works on paper (prints, drawings, watercolors and photographs), paintings, sculptures, ceramics, textiles, mixed-media works, and video.
 Works date from antiquity through the 21st centuries and originate from Idaho and the Northwest, the United States, Central and South America, Europe, Africa, Asia, and Australia.

 The present scope of BAM’s collection is American art (18th century to the present), with additional emphasis on Asian art (BCE to the present), European Art (19th century to the present), and Ethnographic collections from several continents.